42 hectares, native forest

-It has good access by car through a way 1km. long from the main road.
+The property has good access by car through a dirt road 1.3 km from the main road.

-The property is situated 15 minutes from the village of Valencia de Alcántara, where there is a weekly fresh fruit and vegetable market, a health center, shops, banks, post office, pharmacies, hardware stores, supermarkets, cafes, restaurants and other facilities.
-There are train and bus station that connect the village to Madrid and Caceres.
-Valencia de Alcantara is 1 hour far from Caceres city, 1h15' from Badajoz city, 3 hours from Lisbon and 4h30' from Madrid.
+It's situated 15 min. from the village of Valencia de Alcántara.
+There is a weekly fruit and vegetable market, a health center, shops, banks, post office, pharmacies, hardware stores, supermarkets, cafes, restaurants and other facilities.
+There are train and bus connections to Madrid and Caceres.
+Valencia de Alcantara is 30' from Portalegre city (Portugal), 1h from Caceres and from Badajoz city (Spain), 3h from Lisbon and 4h30' from Madrid.

 Tourist attractions near by